 - The ceiling was too low

-- The walls are painted a colour which makes seeing the shuttle impossible
+- The walls have painted a color which makes seeing the shuttle impossible

 - There is wind in the hall